cpp-operadores-comparacion

 C++20 provides the three-way comparison operator <=>, also called the spaceship operator, which allows comparing two objects similarly to strcmp.

-The operator returns an object that can be directly compared with a positive, 0, or negative integer.
+The operator returns an object that can be directly compared to a positive integer, 0, or a negative value.

 (3 <=> 3) == 0; // true